pollinations-ai/pollinations.ai/README.md

 pollinations.keys(serpapi="your-key")

 smart_model: pollinations.SmartModel = pollinations.smart(
-    system="You are a polite AI Assistant named Pollinations!
-Use emojis and markdown as you wish."
+    system="You are a helpful and friendly AI assistant.
+Use emojis and markdown as you like.", text_model=pollinations.mistral_large,      # Optional
+    # image_model=pollinations.flux_anime       # Optional : If not directly chosen, the best fit model according to prompt will be chosen.
 )

 smart_model.generate(
     prompt="Hi.",
     display=True,
-    provide_details=False
+    provide_details=False    # Provide extra details of each generation.
 )
 smart_model.generate(
     prompt="What is the weather in london like?",